What Constitutes Successful Treatment?

 •To achieve and maintain abstinence.

-•To increase patient and family self-esteem.
+•To increase participant and family self-esteem.

 As treatment goals are identified, an individualized treatment plan is developed.
 Measurable objectives are established to determine progress toward achievement of these goals.

-The successful completion of primary treatment is determined by achievement of goals, not some arbitrary number of sessions.
+The successful completion of primary treatment is determined by the achievement of goals, not some arbitrary number of sessions.

 What you can expect from our treatment program: